-A gastric culture is a test to examine a child's stomach contents for the bacteria that cause tuberculosis.
+Gastric culture is a test to check a child's stomach contents for the bacteria that cause tuberculosis (TB).

 How the Test is Performed

-A flexible tube is placed through the child's nose and into the stomach.
+A flexible tube is gently placed through the child's nose and into the stomach.
 The child may be given a glass of water and asked to swallow while the tube is inserted.
-Once the tube is in the stomach, the health care provider will remove a sample of the stomach contents using a syringe.
+Once the tube is in the stomach, the health care provider uses a syringe to remove a sample of the stomach contents.

-The tube is removed through the nose.
-The sample is sent to a laboratory, where it is placed in a special dish and watched for the growth of bacteria.
+The tube is then gently removed through the nose.
+The sample is sent to a lab.
+There, it is placed in a special dish called a culture medium and watched for the growth of bacteria.

 How to Prepare for the Test

-Your child will need to fast (no food or drink, including water) for 8 to 10 hours before the test.
+Your child will need to fast for 8 to 10 hours before the test.
+This means your child cannot eat and drink anything during that time.

 The sample is collected in the morning.
-Performing the test too soon after the tube is placed can affect the results.
-For this reason, your child will likely be admitted to the hospital for the night.
+For this reason, your child will likely be admitted to the hospital the night before the test.
 The tube can then be placed in the evening, and the test done first thing in the morning.

-How you prepare your child for this test depends on your child's age,past experiences, and level of trust.
-Forinformationon how you can prepare your child, see the following topics:
+How you prepare your child for this test depends on your child's age, past experience, and level of trust.
+Follow your provider's instructions on how to prepare your child.

 - Infant test or procedure preparation (birth to 1 year)